 Here are the common components that fail:

 Defective tires could be the most common cause of accidents in this case.
 If a tire explodes on the road, it could cause a crash almost every time.
-Most people can’t control the two-wheeled vehicle with a single working tire.
+Most people can’t control a two-wheeled vehicle with a single working tire.

 As with passenger vehicles, brake problems can cause motorcycle crashes easily.
 As a motorcyclist, you probably decelerate and accelerate often.
 The tires and brakes determine how much control you have.